MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/pop-ups.md

 This code displays a predefined response of 10, limits the number of characters that can be input to 2, and displays the numeric keyboard for user input:

 [![Screenshot of a modal prompt, on iOS and Android](pop-ups-images/keyboard-prompt.png "Modal prompt")](pop-ups-images/keyboard-prompt-large.png#lightbox "Modal prompt")

+> [!WARNING]
+> By default, UWP access keys can be activated when a prompt is displayed.
+For more information, see [VisualElement Access Keys on Windows](~/xamarin-forms/platform/windows/visualelement-access-keys.md).

 ## Related links